Staging Your House In The Winter

 Forbes tells web viewers to use accents and pillows to add a little pizzazz but to stick with the basics when painting accent walls, keeping furniture, and choosing finish colors to refresh the home.
 Staging helps you choose how you want your house to talk to people who might want to buy the property.

 HGTV says personal belongings, photographs, and eclectic furniture only appeal to groups with the same preferences.
 To appeal to the broadest audiences, using neutral tones and classic themes like navy and white or adding crown molding can boost the value of your house and help it sell faster in the winter.
+For larger items, you may want to place them in a local mini-storage.

 Cleaning The Entrances